‘Volunteering has been life changing.’

 Please note, we require two references for every applicant.
 You must provide name, email and contact telephone number for each referee so we can contact them.

-If you are a parent volunteering in your child's school, please provide details of one teacher at the school, plus a personal referee who has known you for at least two years (not family).
+If you are a parent volunteering in your child's school, please provide details of one teacher at the school, plus a personal referee who has known you for at least two years (referees must not be related to you or in a personal relationship with you).

-If you are a student volunteer, please provide details of one academic referee from your university and one personal referee who has known you for at least two years (not family).
+If you are a student volunteer, please provide details of one academic referee from your university and one personal referee who has known you for at least two years (referees must not be related to you or in a personal relationship with you).

-All other volunteers should provide two personal referees who have known you for at least two years (not family).
+All other volunteers should provide two personal referees who have known you for at least two years (referees must not be related to you or in a personal relationship with you).

 ‘L2L2R volunteers are such a friendly and warm-hearted group of people - it is always a pleasure to arrive at school to see them!
 The children all have such individual characters and it is lovely to see them grow in confidence and enjoy reading.’